mkfarrow/piano-phase/README.md

 ### The Visualization

 Each of the two voices is visualized as a sequence of colored circles revolving around a radius.
-The voice on the outside (the one with the larger radius) is slightly faster than the voice in the inside.
+The visualization is perhaps best understood as a dance:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/RTke1tQztpQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>